 It's up to you whether you want to allow smoking or pets in your rental apartment.
 Allowing pets on site can make your apartment attractive to renters looking to stay for several years, while allowing you to feel good about supporting animal welfare.
 Similarly, allowing smokers broadens the applicant pool.
 However, if the apartment is in a large building, other tenants may complain about the smell of smoke or decide not to renew their lease because they don't like the cigarette odor.

 Once you've decided your stance on pets and smoking, ask potential renters if they smoke and have pets.
-To safeguard your property, make sure the lease includes your stance on smoking and pets, so you can evict a renter who violates the terms of the lease by smoking or adopting a pet.
+To safeguard your property, make sure the tenant lease rental agreement includes your stance on smoking and pets, so you can evict a renter who violates the terms of the lease by smoking or adopting a pet.
+The reality is that some animal owners will make sure their pet causes little to no wear and tear on your property, but bad tenants can let even a small animal damage your property significantly.

 To avoid any accusations of unfair renting practices, apply the same tenant screening processes and ask the same questions to anyone applying to rent an apartment from you, even if a friend has referred this person.
-When you ask everyone the same things and you document your procedure for selecting a tenant, you can avoid discrimination claims.
+When you ask everyone the same things and you document your procedure for selecting a tenant, you can avoid discrimination claims and fair housing violations.

 Author bio: Jeff Cronrod is a member of the American Apartment Owners Association board and has more than 40 years of experience as a landlord.
 Cronrod has owned, rehabbed, developed and managed over 4,000 rental units throughout the United States.